 Before data can be submitted to DataShare ISU researchers, staff, and students must complete a Data Set Disclosure Form (DSDF) and receive approval to share data in DataShare.

 The DSDF is reviewed by various offices on campus including:

-Once your DSDF has been approved you will be contacted by Library staff about the next step.
-Please be aware that this step will take multiple business days to complete.
+Once your DSDF has been approved you will be contacted by Library staff.
+Please be aware that this step normally take multiple business days to complete.

 Visit https://iastate.figshare.com/ and login with your Net-ID and password to activate your account.